Contact Us | Search

 In the course of the project the team worked to identify and characterize recharge, low flow and groundwater behaviors across temporal and spatial scales with links to land use and climate changes, They used a multi-model ensemble of eight global hydrological models (GHMs) of the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP2b) that are driven by the bias-adjusted output of four global circulation models (GCMs).
 The team assessed the space-time variability in groundwater recharge and the recharge/precipitation ratio and identified areas potentially at risk to future groundwater shortages over Uganda.
 The team is preparing the manuscript for publication detailing the findings of this project.

 The second objective of the project was to quantify and characterize the spatiotemporal groundwater use and water harvesting across the country with links to socio-economic factors and population dynamics, First, the team aimed to examine the status of groundwater and rainwater harvesting supply systems in Uganda, and secondly, they worked to determine the current rates of groundwater abstracted and rainwater harvested in Uganda as these would further inform the experimental modelling efforts.
-The project team further compared this potential with required tank storage (RTS) capacities based on user population, demand and dry period lengths, to examine whether existing rooftop areas in Uganda and tank storage can sustainably supply water for use during 90-day and 180-day dry periods and in the course of the project came up with interesting findings which will be published.
+The project team further compared this potential with required tank storage (RTS) capacities based on user population, demand and dry period lengths, to examine whether existing rooftop areas in Uganda and tank storage can sustainably supply water for use during 90-day and 180-day dry periods and the findings will soon be published.

 Quantifying the runoff, recharge and groundwater storage alterations resulting from water harvesting operations was the project team's third objective.
 The study used the Community Land Model (CLM4) to evaluate the hydrologic impacts of increasing water abstraction over Uganda.
 The model was modified to include rainwater and groundwater harvesting.
 The study results show that current water harvesting practices have no significant hydrologic impacts.
 However, scenario based analysis shows that if water harvesting is increased especially from aquifers it would lead to a decrease (increase) in base flow, water table depth, surface runoff (evaporation, groundwater recharge, soil moisture and infiltration).
 A paper manuscript out of this work is also underway..